utybo/Tegral/docs/docs/modules/core/niwen/parser.md

 }
 ```

+Note that there is a lot of type checking going on here: the type of the storage key (here `SomeNode::someField`'s type ) must be compatible with the value it's fed with using what's on the left of `storeIn`.
+If you need to perform some form of transformation on the valaue to make it compatible with the key, consider using [`transform`](#transform)

 #### `storeIn self()`

 This is a special use case for `storeIn`.
 When dealing with sealed classes, you can use `by subtype()` on the parent class to be able to do things like this: